Born: July 13, 1915

 - Rework is identified and reduced

-- Improvement techniques are established and continually improved
+- Improvement techniques are established, and the product and processes are continually improved

 - Inspection and after-the-fact expenses are reduced